fabric8-analytics/fabric8-analytics-jenkins-plugin/README.md

 *Note on naming: The Fabric8-Analytics project has evolved from 2 different projects called "cucos" and "bayesian".
 We're currently in process of renaming the modules and updating documentation.
 Until that is completed, please consider "cucos" and "bayesian" to be synonyms of "Fabric8-Analytics".*

+## Contributing

+See our [contributing guidelines](https://github.com/fabric8-analytics/fabric8-analytics-common/blob/master/CONTRIBUTING.md) for more info.

 ## Configuration

 The plugin is very simple at this point and you only need to activate it